 Driver training is essential for every company that has drivers, whether they’re driving a heavy-haul vehicle or one of the sedans in the company fleet.
-The most successful driver training program start with behind-the-wheel training where driving behaviors can be identified, examined and reinforced.
+The most successful driver training program starts with behind-the-wheel training where driving behaviors can be identified, examined, and reinforced.
 While thorough behind-the-wheel training is a great place to start, it’s just that: a starting point.

 Follow-up training is critical for refreshing drivers on what they’ve previously learned and pinpointing shortfalls where unsafe habits may have slipped back in.

 Not all driving behavior will change overnight, even with proper training.
 Therefore, it’s important to provide drivers with the right tools and training to keep them from defaulting to old habits behind the wheel to avoid crashes in company vehicles.

 Timely reminders of safe practices and promoting a culture of fleet safety are instrumental to ongoing success in reducing collisions and the associated costs.